 - The attached deliverable files should contain HTML code, associated graphics and a short text version in ascii format

-- Graphics should be in JPG format and correctly native-sized for use in the HTML code with no HTML resizing.
+- Graphics should be in JPG, PNG or GIF format and correctly native-sized for use in the HTML code with no HTML resizing.
 Only lazy eblast developers use HTML resizing, which causes alignment issues.

-- Large graphics should be optimized and broken up into separate pieces if they are over 50K in size.
+- Large graphics and art should be optimized and broken up into separate pieces if they are over 50K in size.

 - All graphics should have appropriate alt-tags set, including the description of the graphic

 - Please include a “buy now” link in the eblast, making it obvious to the recipient how to buy tickets.

-- All graphics must have border value set - in most cases it will be 0, but it must be set, otherwise inconsistent views will be seen across email environments
+- All graphics must have border value set.
+In most cases that value will be 0, but a value must be set, otherwise inconsistent views will be seen across email environments

 - Don't allow graphics and text to share the same space - blocked graphic wraparounds throw the whole email out-of-whack across a slew of email readers.